rayzir82/Children-of-Avrilax/The-Game.md

 Shapechange: Transforms you into certain creatures, and lets you change forms once per round.<br>
 Time Stop: You act freely for 1d4+1 rounds.

-==Option 2==

-At character creation, you chose 1 main category of spells and 2 minor categories.

-An example would be, Major = Fire and Minor = Change(?) and Creation.
-This character would start with a useful, but slightly weak, Fire spell (that only effects a single target), a spell for changing the sensory inputs received by the target of the spell (making foot steps sound like dripping water and such, though the targets other senses can ruin the deception) and a spell that allows him to create cheap armor or weapons, but not both at this point (these would be weaker than if they owned the same equipment made by conventional means, at this point).
-Then, as they gain levels these spells would get stronger and take on different uses.
-Fire would do more damage, catch enemies on fire, explode on impact and such.
-Change would possibly become able to change the appearance of certain things eventually maybe even bestowing the ability to become invisible.
-Creation would make better armor weapons and possibly allow for certain magical effects to be placed on created equipment, or it would allow for the creation of a feast and who knows what else.

-Keep in mind that the above example is an "on-the-spot" example.
-These are not the final thoughts just me explaining a  way that this '''could''' work.

-I really like this system and will work on this a little more.